A Website for Architectural Photographer & Writer Bradley Wheeler

 Providing Web Services to Photographers

 In the 2000s, I had countless photographer clients, and many of them were utilizing Flash.
-As web-based technology matured, I began to lose them to services that specialized in non-Flash websites for photographers that offered better image managing tools.
-By 2010 my studio was void of photographer clients who needed websites.
-Fortunately, my services to provide custom-designed email templates to photographers remained steady.
+As web-based technology matured, I began to lose them to services that specialized in non-Flash websites for photographers that offered better image management tools.

 Cookie-cutter Website Alternative

-Bradley came to me needing a site to promote his architectural photography and writing but wanted to avoid the cookie-cutter, template-style websites that many of his colleagues were using.
+Bradley came to me needing a site to promote his architectural photography and writing, but wanted to avoid the cookie-cutter, template-style websites that many of his colleagues were using.
 He also needed to appeal directly to architects and architectural publications, requiring pages that were not galley-driven, but well-designed layouts to accommodate images, downloads, and text.

 The Right Tools for a Photographer's Website